 The screaming, the kicking, the crying--as parents or caregivers, we've all been there.
 The dreaded toddler tantrum!
-Tantrums are the reason the second year of life is often referred to as the “terrible twos.”
+Tantrums are the reason the second year of life is often called the “terrible twos.”

 No matter your child’s age, tantrums and meltdowns are no fun for anyone.
 Not for your child, and definitely not for you.
 We often find ourselves scrambling to figure out what they need at that very moment.
 But did you know that these behavioral issues can be caused by a child's inability to adequately express themselves?